benjamin-recht/benjamin-recht.github.io/_posts/2020-07-14-there-are-none.md

 This problem is very similar to our LQR problem except for the fact that we get an indirect measurement of the state and need to apply some sort of _filtering_ of the $y_t$ signal to estimate $x_t$.

-The optimal solution for LQG ends up being strikingly simple: since the observation of $x_t$ is through a Gaussian process, the maximum likelihood estimation algorithm has a clean, closed form solution, even in continuous time.
+The optimal solution for LQG is strikingly elegant.
+Since the observation of $x_t$ is through a Gaussian process, the maximum likelihood estimation algorithm has a clean, closed form solution, even in continuous time.
 Our best estimate for $x_t$, denoted $\hat{x}_t$, given all of the data observed up to time $t$ obeys a differential equation

 $$
 	\frac{d\hat{x}}{dt}  = A\hat{x}_t + B u_t + L(y_t-C\hat{x}_t)\,.